Updated: Apr 25

 Know where you’re going.
 There are a lot of wonderful hiking trails on the Vineyard, but going deeper into the woods will increase the chances of tick-exposure.

 If you find a tick on your pup, don’t panic.
 Gently grab a pair of tweezers and clasp the tick as close to your dog’s skin as possible.
 You want to try to grab its head, and carefully pull the insect away.
-Once you have detached it, throw it in a jar of alcohol.
+Once you have detached it, throw it in a jar of rubbing alcohol until it stops moving.